 Since then, the original members have reunited a few times but always failed to fully reignite the magic of the past.
 Despite the band ending in tense and tragic circumstances, the influence and legacy of the Sex Pistols cannot be overstated; their performance style, aesthetic and political ethos has become completely synonymous with punk rock.
 Although they only released one album, it is a genuine masterpiece which has been reissued numerous times over the years.

 # 10 – EMI

 The band point out that the record label should have known exactly what they were signing up for by associating themselves with the Pistols, but instead seemed to assume the band’s wild behavior was some kind of publicity stunt rather than a true reflection of their manic personalities.
 Similarly, the lyrics make it clear that the band know the label only signed them to make money off the emerging punk bandwagon and had no real passion for the genre.

 The song’s central “EMI” hook is a genuine earworm which works perfectly with its accompanying guitar riff.
 Meanwhile, Rotten’s trademark rolled R’s give the track an edge of danger, which is underlined by the pulsing chords which form the heart of the track.
-This is a relentless punk attack targeted at EMI, but one can’t help but sense a slight tongue in cheek vibe to the track, especially when, at the end of the song, Rotten cheekily name checks A&M, the label they would sign to after being canned by EMI, which they were with for less than a week before being dropped, once again, for bad behaviour.
+This is a relentless punk attack targeted at EMI, but one can’t help but sense a slight tongue in cheek vibe to the track, especially when, at the end of the song, Rotten cheekily name checks A&M, the label they would sign to after being canned by EMI, which they were with for less than a week before being dropped, once again, for bad behavior.